"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts

 The same scoring function can be defined for an example $(X,Y) \in \mD$.
-Algorithm \ref{alg:partial_prototypes} then sums up scores across both datasets for each feature and prototype. where the user can choose parameters $c_1$, $c_2$, and $c_3$ to weigh the relative importance of each desideratum.
-This naturally induces a tradeoff between value stability and rank stability, which is illustrated in Figure \ref{fig:heloc_fsr_tradeoff_study} in the appendix. \\
+Algorithm~\ref{alg:partial_prototypes} then sums up scores across both datasets for each feature and prototype.

+where the user can choose parameters $c_1$, $c_2$, and $c_3$ to weigh the relative importance of each desideratum.
+This naturally induces a tradeoff between value stability and rank stability, which is illustrated in Figure~\ref{fig:heloc_fsr_tradeoff_study} in the appendix. \\

 We note that having a feature importance function is not strictly necessary for the scoring mechanism and may only be used if the dataset is labelled.
 Otherwise, one can simply set the parameters $c_1$ and $c_2$ to $0$ and work only with the value stability desiderata.
-In Section \ref{sec:tab_heloc} of this paper, we will demonstrate examples of partial prototypes for a few real-world tabular datasets.
-In the appendix (Section \ref{sec:partial_prototypes_analysis}, we also share recommendations for choosing an appropriate value of $K$.
+In Section~\ref{sec:tab_heloc_prototype} of this paper, we will demonstrate examples of partial prototypes for a few real-world tabular datasets.
+In the appendix (Section~\ref{sec:partial_prototypes_analysis}), we also share recommendations for choosing an appropriate value of $K$.
 In particular, a large value of $K$ will provide the user with a larger prototype vector, making it less interpretable but more expressive.
 However, a very small value of $K$ may not necessarily preserve the NSDDs and NSPDs, degrading the quality of the explanation.